juniormasters/gravium-docs/Documentation/masternode_setup_vps.md

 Please make a new line and add:

-MN1 (YOUR VPS IP):port masternodeprivkey tx_id digit
+MN1 (YOUR VPS IP):11010 masternodeprivkey tx_id digit

 Put your data correctly, save it and close.
 Go to Gravium Wallet, Click Settings, Check “Show Masternodes Tab”